The HLA Mentors

 Consultant Reproductive Medicine (Gynaecology)

-Academic doctor in Medical Education, with interests in Paediatrics and Public Health.
-Co-founder of The Razi-Jenner Project, a community impact project that empowers communities to take an active role in their health.
-Managed multiple election campaigns and awareness campaigns during University.
+Onik is an academic doctor in Medical Education, with interests in Paediatrics and Public Health.
+He is a co-founder of The Razi-Jenner Project, a community impact project that empowers communities to take an active role in their health.
+Onik has managed multiple election campaigns and awareness campaigns during university.

-Featured on Forbes 30 Under 30, Vogue 10 Rising Female Stars and UK Women of the Future Awards Finalist.
-Host of Digital Health Podcast for The Royal Society of Medicine Digital Health Council.
+Mala is featured on Forbes 30 Under 30, Vogue 10 Rising Female Stars and UK Women of the Future Awards Finalist.
+Mala currently hosts the Digital Health Podcast for The Royal Society of Medicine Digital Health Council.

 Bo van den Berg